ridhika123269/Diabetes-Prediction-WebApp-using-Streamlit/README.md

         sklearn:
         i) pip install sklearn

-Step 6: After installing the libraries, open 'Diabetes-prediction-webapp.py' and store it in 'Diabetes Prediction' folder
+Step 6: After installing the libraries, open 'Diabetes-prediction-webapp.py' on Spyder and store it in 'Diabetes Prediction' folder

 Step 7: Copy the path of 'Diabetes-prediction-webapp.py'